Close Menu

 WHAT IS MUSCULAR DYSTROPHY?

 Muscular dystrophy (MD) is the name for a group of genetic disorders that progressively weakens muscle fibers.
 While there are several types of muscular dystrophy, they all share the common symptom of muscle dysfunction.
-The symptoms of the disease and the muscles that are affected vary depending on the specific type of muscular dystrophy.
+The symptoms of the disease vary depending on the specific type of muscular dystrophy.

 Muscular dystrophy starts with abnormal genes which cause the muscles to break down.
 Usually the disease begins in childhood.
 Duchenne muscular dystrophy, for example, is one of the more common types of the disease.
-It is found in almost 1 in 5,000 male babies.
-For example, with Duchenne’s muscular dystrophy (DMD), the first signs are usually noticed by a parent around the age of 2 to 3 years old.
-Once the child is taken to the doctor, a muscle biopsy test or DNA test is done.
+It occurs in almost 1 in 5,000 male babies.
+For example, with Duchenne’s muscular dystrophy (DMD), a parent usually notices the first signs of the disease around the age of 2 to 3 years old.
+Once the child is taken to the doctor, the doctor performs a muscle biopsy test or DNA test.
 The doctor can then diagnose the disease from those tests.

 The CDC does not know how many people in the United States have MD.
 However, they are gathering information throughout the country to gain an understanding of the disease.
 It is difficult to collect the information, because the number of people who have the disease depends upon the type of muscular dystrophy.